 Donna has spent the last 23 years of her professional career focusing on maternal and child health.
 Prior to her current position, Donna served as the Manager (Director) for the department’s WIC Program for 11 years.
 She was active in the Texas Association of Local WIC Directors, serving on the Board for over 11 years, and the National WIC Association.
 In 2015, she received the Art Fuston Award from the Texas Association of Local WIC Directors.
 Before her tenure with the City of Austin, she was with the Texas Department of State Health Services and the City of San Marcos.
 Donna holds a Bachelor of Science degree in Scientific Nutrition from Texas A&M University.

-- Assistant Director, Environmental Health Services Division Don Hastings
+- Interim Assistant Director, Environmental Health Services Division Marcel Elizondo, R.S.

-Don Hastings was appointed Assistant Director of the Environmental Health Services Division in April of 2017.
+Marcel Elizondo, R.S. was appointed Interim Assistant Director of the Environmental Health Services Division in August of 2021.

-Mr. Hastings manages the department's Environmental Health Services Programs: Community & Consumer Protection, Environmental Health Customer Services, Court Compliance, Pollution Control, Smoking in Public Places, Rodent/Vector Control, Training and Certification, Building Plan Review and One-Time Inspections (CO).
+As Interim Assistant Director, Mr. Elizondo leads the department's Environmental Health Services Programs: Consumer Health Protection, Environmental Health, Customer Service, Court Compliance, Smoking in Public Places, Rodent/Vector Control, Travis County/Interlocal Contracts, Building Plan Review and One-Time Building Inspections.

-In addition to his past experience overseeing environmental health programs, Don has extensive experience in the administration of: public safety and inspections programs; City Council and board/commission support; interlocal agreements; State regulation enforcement and legislative review; stakeholder relationships; organizational re-design; applied technology solutions; media relations; and customer service initiatives.
+In addition to his expertise overseeing Environmental Health Programs, Marcel has experience in the administration of: inspection programs; City Council and board/commission support, interlocal agreements, State regulation enforcement and legislative review, stakeholder relationships, applied technology solutions, media relations, and customer service initiatives.

-Mr. Hastrings holds a Master of Public Affairs degree from the Indiana University School of Public & Environmental Affairs and a Bachelor of Arts Degree from the Indiana University College of Arts and Sciences.
+Mr. Elizondo holds a Master of Public Health degree from the Texas A&M School of Public Health and a Bachelor of Arts Degree from the University of Texas at Austin.

 - Public Information and Marketing Manager Jen Samp